Eyas's Blog

 Original

-In the third installment of the Unity for Software Engineers series, we cover Unity’s Input System from basic principles.
+In the third installment of the Unity for Software Engineers series (now updated and available as a book), we cover Unity’s Input System from basic principles.

 I’ll be releasing additional installments over the next few weeks, so make sure to subscribe for updates.
 The series especially tailored for those who learn best as I do: starting with first principles and working your way upwards.